 It was hoped the Sentencing Council would provide guidance for the introduction of Deferred Prosecution Agreement’s (DPA) which were brought into force on 24th February 2014.
 However, as the Council’s remit is to issue guidance post-conviction this was outside their statutory function.
-JMW has previously covered the impact of a DPA’s and that article can be found at https://www.jmw.co.uk/services-for-business/business-crime/articles/deferred-prosecution-agreements1/
+For more insights from JMW on the impact of DPAs, read our full article here.

 We are sure the new sentencing guidelines in respect of corporate offending will serve as a useful tool in setting an appropriate level of financial penalty contained within any proposed DPA.

 In October 2009, the sentencing council published a definitive guideline to sentencing in relation to the following offences:

 - Confidence fraud - s.1 Fraud Act 2006, s.17 Theft Act 1968